Daviddew89/nz-freeview-addon/README.md

 ### Addon Not Loading
 - Ensure you're using the correct manifest URL
-- Check that the addon is accessible: `https://your-addon.beamup.app/health`
+- Check that the addon is accessible: `https://your-addon-url.run.app/health`
 - Verify HTTPS is working (required for Stremio)

 ### EPG Data Missing
 - EPG data is automatically updated every 30 minutes
 - Some channels may not have EPG data available
 - Check the addon logs for any errors

+### Deployment Issues
+- Ensure Google Cloud CLI is installed and authenticated
+- Check that billing is enabled for your project
+- Verify required APIs are enabled (Cloud Run, Cloud Build)

 ## Contributing